michaelrommel/nvim-silicon/README.md

 	shadow_color = "#100808",
 	-- whether to strip of superfluous leading whitespace gobble = true,
+	-- a string to pad each line with after gobbling removed larger indents, -- the default is nil, but here a bar glyph is used to draw a vertial line and some space num_separator = "\u{258f} ",
 	-- a string or function that defines the path to the output image output = function()
 		return "./" .. os.date("!%Y-%m-%dT%H-%M-%S") .. "_code.png"